Our Team

 Gabriela Garcia, PhD, Capacity Building Partnerships Lead

-Dr. Gabriela Garcia is driven by a commitment to advocate for and nourish communities that have been affected by poverty and injustice.
+Dr. Garcia is driven by a commitment to advocate for and nourish communities that have been affected by poverty and injustice.

 She has over 10 years of experience in evaluation and research design, qualitative methods, project management, theory of change and logic model development, and culturally responsive evaluation.
 She has led or co-led various mixed-method evaluations for a variety of federally- and foundation- funded STEM and health education initiatives.
 Some of her areas of evaluation, research and technical assistance work have included: curriculum development, after-school programs, diversity and equity-focused initiatives, and broadening participation in STEM projects.